Necessary Features of eCommerce Clothing Online Store

 A well-crafted Instagram account and hashtag can multiply your profits in a fraction of the time needed for other methods.
 Plus, social media accounts won’t cost a dime.
 You can’t beat free advertising based on your customers’ preferences.

 One way to expand interest is to provide an option to view other similar products.
 For example, a visitor likes the look of a certain garment, but it isn’t exactly what they’re after.
 They could spend valuable time scouring the site for something else that fits their needs.
-But, if you feature a slideshow of related items beneath given product, they can find something similar after just a few minutes of looking.
+But, if you feature a slideshow of related items beneath a given product, they can find something similar after just a few minutes of looking.

 Sometimes, it’s the whole outfit that sells the look.
-ASOS has made use of this with their “Buy the Look” feature and “You Might Also Like” where in first case, you can see what was used in the outfit and if you want something similar, the second option will display other related products.
+ASOS has made use of this with their “Buy the Look” feature and “You Might Also Like” where in the first case, you can see what was used in the outfit and if you want something similar, the second option will display other related products.

 Instead of just buying the featured top, a visitor can add the rest of the outfit to their cart.
 The customers are made happy and you get a chance to boost sales.